msalemor/mcp-vscode-tutorial/README.md

 ## Overview

 Most MCP tutorials and demos are currently targeting the Claude Desktop application.
-However, you can also perform development and testing if you have GitHub Copilot with Agent mode.
+However, you can also perform development and testing if you have GitHub Copilot with Agent mode and use Visual Studio Code as an MCP client.

 MCP servers are being written in many languages.
-This demo implements a sample MCP server in Go becuse the build process generates a small executable that requires no additional parameters to run.
+This demo implements a sample MCP server, from the mcp-go package samples, in Go becuse the build process generates a small executable that requires no additional parameters to run.

 ## MCP Server code